Estimated reading time: 5 minutes

 Mental health problems happen.
 Substance abuse disorders happen.
 But recovery happens too.
 That’s why InterCoast Colleges are proud to take part in Recovery Month this year and every year.
 We are hosting our Recovery Happens events at our campuses this month, inviting the public to learn about mental health problems, substance abuse disorders, and the all-important fact that recovery happens.

 Substance abuse is a problem that touches all our lives.
 Even if we’re lucky enough never to have a substance abuse disorder touch our own life or those of our families, we’ve all known someone in our community who has struggled.
-Recovery Month is about building awareness about this problem, reaching out into the community, and letting those who suffer from this disorder know, and feel, that recovery really does happen, and that it can happen for them.
+Recovery Month is about building awareness about this problem, reaching out to the community, and letting those who suffer from this disorder know, and feel, that recovery really does happen and that it can happen for them.

 What is Recovery Month?